English

 • Applicants are admitted under the General Regulations of the School of Graduate Studies.
 Applicants must also satisfy the Department of English's additional admission requirements stated below.

-• In exceptional cases, applicants with an appropriate bachelor's degree from a recognized university that includes at least 8.0 full-course equivalents (FCEs) in English, with an average grade equivalent to at least a University of Toronto A– in the applicant's overall program may be considered for admission (direct entry).
+• Admission into the direct-entry option is granted only in exceptional cases.
+Direct-entry admissions will be considered in the case of applicants who have not completed an MA in English or a related field but have an exceptionally strong record of success in their BA degree from a recognized university that includes at least 8.0 full-course equivalents (FCEs) in English, with an average grade equivalent to at least a University of Toronto A– in the applicant's overall program.

 • Applicants must satisfy the department that they are capable of independent research in English at an advanced level.